Gain the Skills to Work with Birds!

 - Small Parrots

-For some this may be nothing more than pursuit of a lifelong passion; but for others, learning bird keeping skills may be about furthering their job or business opportunities.
+For some this may be pursuit of a lifelong passion.
+For others, learning bird keeping skills may be about furthering their job or business opportunities.
 Bird Keeping skills can be a big advantage to anyone working in any of the following situations:

 - Breeders